Success for Generations

 Family Business Breakfast Series

-The Family Business Breakfast Series is our most popular event, with more than 150 family businesses engaging each year.
-It is a safe place for families to tackle unique issues, engage with other families, and find their path forward.
-The 2022-23 Family Business Breakfast Season has moved to Thursday mornings, still from 7:30-9:30 a.m. on the St. Paul campus.
-December and January are virtual-only events.
+The Family Business Breakfast Series is our flagship program, averaging about 190 family members in attendance.
+This event is only open to members of family businesses and is a safe place to tackle unique issues, engage with other families and find your path forward.
+The Series meets Thursday mornings from 7:30-9:30 a.m. on the St. Paul campus on these dates:

-For families that are not members, the cost is $200 per family, per event.
+For families that are not members, the cost is $300 per family, per Breakfast Series event.
 First-time families are invited to join us at no cost.

-New this year, thanks to the generosity of a donor, the center can now provide financial assistance to smaller family businesses who may not be able to afford the full cost of a season membership.
+Thanks to the generosity of a donor, the center can provide financial assistance to smaller family businesses who may not be able to afford the full cost of a season membership.
 There's a short application to fill out.

 Peer Groups

-Join a roundtable with peers who share similar family business roles.
-Participate in confidential discussions about critical family and business issues, and help each other to navigate and overcome challenges.
-The center offers four groups (CEO/owner, next generation, women in family business and non-family executives) that meet up to 10 times a year, up to three hours each time.
-The annual cost is $950 per person.
-To ensure that you and your preferred roundtable will be a good fit, you must submit an application.
-For details, please contact us at jon.keimig@stthomas.edu.
+Join a group of peers who share similar family business roles to participate in confidential discussions about critical family and business issues, and help each other to navigate and overcome challenges.
+The center currently has six groups, including one for executives, two for women and three for next generation members.
+Groups meet 7-10 times a year, up to three hours each time.
+The annual cost is $950 per person for members, and $1250 for nonmembers.
+To ensure that you and your preferred peer group will be a good fit, you must submit an application.
+For details, please contact us at familybusiness@stthomas.edu.

 The Advisor Engagement Luncheon allows family business advisors like bankers, accountants, financial planners, attorneys, psychologists and coaches to learn together about topics that will help them better serve their family business clients and build their professional networks.
-Advisors can attend individually at $50 each or firms can sponsor a table of eight for the season, to bring and engage with clients, colleagues and partners, at a cost of $3,000 for the year.
+Advisors can attend individually at $60 each or firms can become a table host at a cost of $4,000 for the year.
+Table hosts have the benefit of filling their table as they see fit, with a mix of family business clients and prospects, colleagues and partners.

 Upcoming Luncheons:

-Interested in joining our group of sponsor tables?
+Interested in joining our group of table hosts?
 Email center director Jon Keimig at jon.keimig@stthomas.edu.

 Family Business Courses